Fix: Microsoft Windows Search Protocol Host stopped working

 Solution 4 – Use System File Checker Tool to repair damaged files

-Also the problem with Search Protocol Host could be occurred if the “ntdll.dll” file is corrupt.
+Also the problem with Search Protocol Host could have occurred if the “ntdll.dll” file is corrupt.
 In order to repair this file, you’ll need to perform SFC (System File Checker) scan, here’s how you will do it:

 - Go to Search, type cmd in the Search box, and then right-click on Command Prompt,